How Historical Translation of Spanish Colonial Records Protected a Mescalero Apache Site in Texas

 Grossman’s case underscores the significance of Spanish colonial records in uncovering hidden layers of Texas history.
 The Mescalero Apache peace camp, brought to light through Santiago’s research, serves as a reminder of the deep indigenous history in the region and the need to protect these sites from modern development.
 This legal battle highlights the importance of diligent historical research and the power of citizens to advocate for the preservation of Texas’s rich cultural heritage.

-As Grossman and his team continue their fight to protect this site, the case sets a precedent for how historical evidence, especially from Spanish-language sources, can play a decisive role in legal decisions related to heritage preservation.
+As Grossman and his team continue their fight to protect this site, the case sets a precedent for how historical evidence, especially from Spanish-language sources, can play a decisive role in legal decisions related to heritage preservation and art provenance cases.

 Spanish Historical Translation Services and Archival Research Services Worldwide

-Get in touch with All Language Alliance, Inc. to request historical document translation services from Spanish; Danish; German; French; Ottoman; Lithuanian; Polish, and other foreign languages to English; and to hire archival researchers in various jurisdictions and countries to research the relevant historical primary sources for your upcoming court case dealing with the American Indian law and the Native American law issues.
+Get in touch with All Language Alliance, Inc. to request historical document translation services from Spanish; Danish; German; French; Ottoman; Lithuanian; Polish; Hebrew; Swedish; Thai; Norwegian; and other foreign languages to English; and to hire archival researchers in various jurisdictions and countries to research the relevant historical primary sources for your upcoming court case dealing with the American Indian law and the Native American law issues.
+Do not hesitate to contact us if you need transcription of old legal documents, such as deposition transcripts and land records and deeds to Modern English.

 #alllanguagealliance #Spanishcolonialrecords #historicaltranslationservices #historicaldocumentranslation #Spanishhistoricaltranslation #SpanishColonialrecords #Spanishtranslation #Spanishtranslationservices #Spanishtranslation #historicaltranslation #archivalresearchservices #historicalresearchservices #NativeAmerican #NativeAmericanlaw #AmericanIndian #AmericanIndianlaw